Electroweak Loops as a Probe of New Physics in $t\bar{t}$ Production at the LHC: Introduction

 Building upon this idea, we present a comprehensive investigation in this paper and compare our results with conventional results.
 We calculate the next-to-leading order weak corrections and, for the first time, consistently include the effects of dimension-six operators of a Standard Model Effective Field Theory (SMEFT)~\cite{Coleman:1969sm,Callan:1969sn,Weinberg:1980wa,Manohar:1996cq,Grzadkowski:2010es,Willenbrock:2014bja,Passarino:2016pzb,Dedes:2017zog} in this loop calculation.
-In particular, this implies that shifts in the couplings of $t\bar{t}Z$ and $t\bar{t}W$ are correlated, as are their corresponding would-be Goldstone bosons.
 A consistent ultraviolet (UV) renormalization within SMEFT guarantees a finite result.
 Our analysis makes use of differential distributions and allows expanding the cross section up to dimension six and dimension eight from squared dimension-six contributions.
 We benchmark our results with independent constraints obtained from the $p p \to t\bar{t}+Z$ process.